 again we both laughed.

-My current project is a book of short vet stories.
+My current project is a book of veterinary short stories.
 These are tales from my journey into veterinary medicine starting at childhood and vet school right through to working as an international travelling vet Locum ( working short term contracts / providing maternity cover etc).
-The stories are set in a wide variety of locations and with a range of animal and human characters from a Galway postman that hides out and raises a nest of baby robbins in his post van, to live fish falling from the sky during an agricultural show to a farmer’s lost wedding ring whilst lambing a ewe.
+The stories are set in a wide variety of locations and with a range of animal and human characters from a Galway postman that hides out and raises a nest of baby robbins in his post van, to live fish falling from the sky during an agricultural show, to a farmer’s lost wedding ring whilst lambing a ewe.
 This has been a huge amount of fun to put on paper.
-The first collection is called Whiskers, Feathers & Fur Veterinary tales by Austin Donnelly - there’s a story behind that name too!
+The first collection is called Whiskers, Feathers & Fur: Veterinary Tales - there’s a story behind that name too!